 - Open From File - Open a preset file into a new preset panel.

 The preset panel uses a number of options to configure the appearance of the panel.
 The preset panel options can be edited using the Panel Options command from the panel menu.

-- Size - Edit the size of items in the grid or list of presets.
-Predefined sizes can be selected from the drop box next to the numeric field.
+- Size - Edit the size of items in the grid or list view of presets.
+Predefined sizes can be selected from the drop down list next to the numeric field.
 Custom preset item sizes can be selected using the slider or the numeric field.